Published on May 9th, 2018 | by Ruben0

 El Muelle de Olaso was a well-known concrete pier on Bajo de Guia in Sanlúcar, built in 1922 but demolished a few years ago

 El Muelle de Olaso is one of these white Palomino wines that flirt with the boundaries of sherry (a category that saw a significant rise in the past few years).
 It is made by Bodegas Luis Pérez, an established name in the region.

 The Palomino Fino grapes were hand-picked over the course of two months from the Corregidor vineyard in the pago Carrascal.
-Around 20% of the must was briefly sunned before fermentation in Manzanilla / Fino-seasoned butts (actually this is the same must used for the Barrajuela wine).
+Around 20% of the grapes was briefly sunned (asoleo) before fermentation in Manzanilla / Fino-seasoned butts (similar to the must used for the Barrajuela wine).
 The remaining 80% (of slightly lesser quality) was fermented at low temperature in stainless steel.
-The finished wine was aged on its lees for six months in tanks.
+The finished wine was aged on the lees for six months in tanks.

 As a grape, Palomino has always been considered a rather neutral grape but people like Willy Pérez are trying to prove it is capable of producing nicely flavoursome whites.